 page to see if existing resources can answer your questions.

-If you identify an error or unexpected denial on your paper Remittance Advice or 835 transaction from DHS, research the problem from your end.
-Many of the calls DMAP receives about denied claims can be resolved in your billing office (such as coding or modifier errors, wrong claim form or wrong billing provider number).
+If you identify an error or unexpected denial on your paper Remittance Advice or 835 transaction from OHA, research the problem from your end.
+Many of the calls OHA receives about denied claims can be resolved in your billing office (such as coding or modifier errors, wrong claim form or wrong billing provider number).

 |Customer service||What can Provider Services help me with?|

-- Interpret DMAP rules and policy to help providers resolve billing issues with DMAP.
+- Interpret Oregon Medicaid rules and policy to help providers resolve billing issues with OHA.